senzing-garage/template-go/README.md

 it's not considered to be "production ready" and is not considered to be part of the Senzing product.
 Heck, it may not even be appropriate for your application of Senzing!

-## :warning: WARNING: senzing-tools is still in development :warning: _
+## :warning: WARNING: template-go is still in development :warning: _

 At the moment, this is "work-in-progress" with Semantic Versions of `0.n.x`.
 Although it can be reviewed and commented on,